Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/gtfs-and-rt/4.multi-view/README.md

 * views are consulted via the endpoint '/{viewname}'

 ### Test Setup
 To demonstrate the multi-view fragmentation, we use an adapted version of the [Simulator / Workflow / Server / Mongo](../../../support/context/simulator-workflow-server-mongo/README.md) context.
-Please copy the [environment file (env.multiview)](./env.multiview) to a personal file (e.g. `env.user`) and fill in the mandatory arguments.
+Please copy the [environment file (multiview.env)](./multiview.env) to a personal file (e.g. `user.env`) and fill in the mandatory arguments.

 The environment file is already configured for two view (one geospatial & timebased and one timebased) but you can adapt the configuration settings as described [here](../../../support/context/simulator-workflow-server-mongo/README.md#multiview).
 Please note the specific configuration properties which allow to configure the amount of views and types of fragmentations (`X` represents the view number starting at 0, `Y` represents the fragmentation number starting at 0):